 Further information on our investment approach may be found in What we do.

 Please see Our portfolio for examples of our investments.

 TDR Capital LLP has overall responsibility for the management of the TDR Capital funds.
 Each of the Partners, Operating Partners and senior Investment Professionals are members of TDR Capital LLP.
 Overall management of TDR Capital LLP is in the hands of the board of the LLP, which is comprised of the Partners.

 Decisions in relation to portfolio companies of TDR Capital’s funds are made by the Partners of the firm.
 The firm currently has ten partners, whose details may be found in Who we are.

 TDR Capital LLP is authorised and regulated by the Financial Conduct Authority (“FCA”).
 TDR Capital does not have any offices outside the UK.

-TDR Capital primarily manages three private equity funds: TDR Capital II, TDR Capital II Holdings and TDR Capital III.
-These funds were raised in 2006, 2016 and 2013, respectively.
+TDR Capital primarily manages three private equity funds: TDR Capital II, TDR Capital III and TDR Capital IV.
+These funds were raised in 2006 (with additional capital raised in 2016), 2013 and 2017 respectively.
 The investors (“limited partners”) in the funds primarily comprise a wide range of institutional investors that are familiar with investing in private equity funds.
 The TDR Capital team is also an investor in the TDR Capital funds.